 Award may be to the low quote or most qualified providing the best value.

->= $25,000 and <= $50,000:
+$25,000 or greater, but less than $50,000:

 Requirement is documented in detail – specifications, units, delivery schedule, level of expertise, qualifications of personnel, and other specific requirements are clearly defined.